praisegeek/microsoft-graph-docs/concepts/auth_v2_user.md

 ### Display the authenticated profile URL as an image

-The folloiwng examples show a generic flow that you can apply to any language and framework, using any HTTP client to fetch the user resource to a view on your front end.
+The following example shows a generic flow that you can apply to any language and framework, using any HTTP client to fetch the user resource to a view on your front end.

 ---using PHP + Guzzle HTTP Client
 ```php